PrimeDominus/crypto-qrcode/README.md

 ```
 Then have a look at https://github.com/man15h/vue-cryptoicon and incorporate the color feature for the icon.

-The word "QR Code" is registered trademark of:
-DENSO WAVE INCORPORATED
+The word "QR Code" is a registered trademark of DENSO WAVE INCORPORATED